-You will be taught by leading researchers in the field with an emphasis on research-led teaching.
-Postgraduate research students who have undertaken teacher training may also contribute to the teaching of laboratory classes and seminars under the supervision of the module leader.
+Occasionally, postgraduate research students who have undertaken teacher training may also contribute to the teaching of laboratory classes and seminars under the supervision of the module leader.

 You can find contact information for all Psychology staff on the School of Psychology and Neuroscience website.

 The University’s Student Services team can help students with additional needs resulting from disabilities, long-term medical conditions or learning disabilities.
 More information can be found on the students with disabilities web page.

 England, Wales, Northern Ireland and Republic of Ireland